Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 When you reach level 2, you learn to sit in perfect tranquility, refreshing yourself even as battle rages around you.
 Whenever you take the Defend major action and have not yet spent movement or made an attack this turn, you may spend essence equal to twice your proficiency bonus to regain life equal to four times the essence spent.
 When you do, you cannot spend movement or make any attacks until the start of your next turn.

 You also gain access to the Meditate downtime activity, seeking to learn an inner truth.
 Make a difficulty 15 Focus (Insight) skill check.
 If you succeed, the party gains a Resolve.

-## Self-Improvement
-At level 3, you learn to augment your body with powerful magical abilities, gaining their effect at all times.
-Whenever you gain this feature, you may select non-prismatic arms or armor affixes that have a gear point total equal to the number associated with this feature.
-You gain their effects at all times.

-The gear point total of these affixes is two at level 3, increasing to three at level 11.

 ## Tranquility
 When you reach level 3, maintaining your tranquility in the face of danger only bolsters your spirit.
 Whenever you take the Defend major action, until the start of your next turn, regain 1 essence each time that a hostile creature misses you with an attack.